DavidLXu/DavidLXu.github.io/_posts/2024-02-20-blog-post-SAMRL.md

 My takeaways
 ===
-The paper gives a comprehensive approach in which
+The paper gives a comprehensive approach highlighting an active sensing approach with differentiable physics simulation that closes that gap between simulation and the real world.

 ------